-The next level of inquiry is what rule to apply when a spouse makes an investment out of a mixed fund.
+However, such a rule does not alone tell us how to allocate purchases from a commingled fund.
 Actual intent (a subjective standard) may play a part.
-Reasonable intent (an objective standard) may play a part.
-Pro rata allocation may be fairest in giving all marital estates a fair share of gains and losses of the investments made.
+What a reasonable person would have done under the circumstance(an objective standard) may play a part.
+Pro rata allocation would give all marital estates a proportionate share of gains and losses of the investments made.
+Or a mechanical rule like community-out-first or FIFO or LIFO could be applied.

-C. MATCHING TRANSACTIONS.
+E. MATCHING TRANSACTIONS.
 A recognized rule of tracing allows the proponent to match transactions that are related, without regard to other rules that might be applied.
-In some articles this is called the "clearing-house method" or the "identical sum inference," but its use is not limited to commingled funds in an account, nor does it require that the sums be identical.
+In some articles this is called the "clearing-house method" or the "identical sum inference," but its use is not limited to transactions that are nearly simultaneous, nor does it require that the sums be identical.

 An example of tracing by showing a matching transaction occurred in Higgins v.
 Higgins, 458 S.W.2d 498 (Tex.
 Civ.
-App.--Eastland 1970, no writ), where the jury found that, when the husband deposited \$ 71,200.00 of separate funds in a joint bank account and shortly thereafter drew out \$ 70,000.00 to purchase a ranch, the ranch was the husband's separate property.
+App.--Eastland 1970, no writ), where the jury found that, when the husband deposited \$71,200.00 of separate funds in a joint bank account and shortly thereafter drew out \$70,000.00 to purchase a ranch, the ranch was the husband's separate property.
 That finding was affirmed by the appellate court.
 Whether there were community funds in the account at the time the check was issued to buy the ranch was not determinative.
 No community-out-first analysis was used.